Sinamandla Zondi

-Sinamandla Zondi (born 15 December 2002 – 22 April 2025) was a South African soccer player.
+Sinamandla Zondi (15 December 2002 – 22 April 2025) was a South African soccer player.
 He played as a centre back for Durban City that is based in the city of Durban and campaigned in the 2024–25 National First Division.

 Death

 On 22 April 2025, Zondi collapsed ahead of their league match against Milford F.C. at Chatsworth Stadium and was rushed to hospital, where he died.